cstaelin/Pathdir-Extension/README.md

 ---------------------------------------

 **pathdir:list**
+**pathdir:list-sorted**

 *pathdir:list directory-string*

 Returns a NetLogo list of strings, each element of which contains an element of the directory listing of the specified directory.
+The listing is sorted according to the operating system.
+Windows is case insensitive.
+Linux and IOS are not.
 If the path given by the string is not an absolute path, i.e., it does not begin at the root of the file system, then the path is assumed to be relative to the current working directory.
 If the directory is empty, the command returns an empty list.
 To get a listing of the CWD one could use

     pathdir:list pathdir:get-CWD-path

 or, more simply,

-    pathdir:list "".
+    pathdir:list ""

+*pathdir:list-sorted directory-string*

+Works as above, but returns a case-insensitive sorted directory list.

 ---------------------------------------

 **pathdir:move**